Core research areas

 The health/behavioral health research area examines the health and behavioral health risk and protective factors for under-served populations.
 Topic areas include substance abuse, trauma, infant mental health, gambling, suicide and mental health.

-Distinguished Professor Jerrold Brandell
+Interim Dean and Distinguished Professor Jerrold Brandell

 Assistant Professor Suzanne Brown

 Assistant Professor Carolyn Dayton